maxlanceund/equal-system/papers/Information_Loss_Rate_of_Macroscopic_Descriptions-en.md

 **On Boolean networks**: Research on random Boolean networks dates back to Kauffman (1969).
 This paper uses the D_f framework to analyze real biological networks (BBM database), as Appendix D.

 **On neural networks**: Information bottleneck theory (Tishby et al., 1999) studies the evolution of information within networks.
-This paper uses the D_f framework to analyze layer-wise information retention in neural networks, and finds a decoupling between D_f and accuracy, as Appendix E.
+This paper uses the D_f framework to analyze layer-wise information retention in neural networks, and finds a decoupling between D_f and accuracy as well as output-layer dimension-locking, as Appendix E.

 ### 5. Structure of the Argument